Moustapha-HD/Azure-end-to-end-data-pipeline/README.md

 2) Azure Databricks

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-[!NOTE]
-Minimal knowledge of Azure and Databricks, such as basic configuration of the different services.
+> Minimal knowledge of Azure and Databricks, such as basic configuration of the different services.

 <a name="step1"></a>
 ## Step I : On-Premise - SQL Server Management Studio